What You'll Learn

 Goals should be realistic

 One thing to keep in mind about ending treatment is that the goal shouldn’t be perfection.
 No child is always compliant with adults or is never anxious.
 “You don’t want to set a goal that your child listens to you 100% of the time,” notes Stephanie Lee, PsyD, head of the ADHD and Behavior Disorders Center at the Child Mind Institute.
 “In fact, the research suggests that five-year-old kids only follow their parents’ directions 75% of the time on the first command.
 You don’t want to set a goal that’s above and beyond what we would consider typical.”

-Sometimes it’s hard for families to decide how much progress towards a goal is enough, points out Rachel Busman, PsyD, head of the Anxiety Disorders Center at the Child Mind Institute.
+Sometimes it’s hard for families to decide how much progress towards a goal is enough, points out Rachel Busman, PsyD, a clinical psychologist.
 “Let’s say you have a child with separation anxiety, and they had been having trouble sleeping on their own or being away from parents.
 But now they’re sleeping on their own, though every once in a while they have some anxiety.
 And they’re going on play dates — sometimes they say they don’t want to go, but they generally go.”
 Even though the anxiety isn’t completely gone, it doesn’t interfere much in the child’s daily life, so it may be appropriate to end treatment.